MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-replay-trace.md

 - To create an analysis report that helps you gain insights about proposed changes, see [Create reports](database-experimentation-assistant-create-report.md).

-- For a 19-minute introduction and demonstration of DEA, watch the following video:
+- For a 19-minute introduction to DEA and demonstration, watch the following video:

   > [!VIDEO https://channel9.msdn.com/Shows/Data-Exposed/Introducing-the-Database-Experimentation-Assistant/player]